GarnierLenny/internship-technical-test/README.md

 - I had some trouble loading static files on the server, at first I did not quite understood at first why it tried to load `script.js` with in the `text/html` as format
 - I struggled a bit in converting rgb to hexadecimal format, for this precise function I assisted myself with [StackOverflow](https://stackoverflow.com/questions/5623838/rgb-to-hex-and-hex-to-rgb)
-- I let on purpose a margin of progression in order to add additional features in the next sections
+- I let on purpose a margin of improvement in order to add additional features in the next sections

+# Part 2: React

+This part is quite straightforward since this time I don't have to code the hosting part of the web application.

+The main point here is adding new features, here's what I have in mind:

+- User is able to _lock_ a section, meaning that further generating a palette with affect exclusively not locked section
+- Add a _copy to clipboard_ button next to the rgb and hex value
+- User will be able to choose a _palette theme_ provided by the [Colormind API](http://colormind.io/api-access/)